simongravelle/nmrformd/docs/source/tutorials/anisotropic-system.rst

     in a slit silica nanopore.
 The trajectory was recorded during a :math:`10\,\text{ns}` production run performed with the open source code GROMACS in the anisotropic NPzT ensemble using a timestep of :math:`1\,\text{fs}`.
+    In order to balance the charge of the surface, 20 sodium ions are present in the slit.
     The imposed was temperature :math:`T = 300\,^\circ\text{K}`, and the pressure :math:`p = 1\,\text{bar}`.
 The positions of the atoms were recorded in the *prod.xtc* file